containers/toolbox/doc/toolbox-create.1.md

 sticks), systemd journal, SSH agent, D-Bus, ulimits, `/dev` and the udev database, etc. The host file system can be accessed at `/run/host`.

+Note that Toolbx makes no promise about security beyond what’s already available in the usual command line environment on the host that everybody is familiar with.

 The user ID and account details from the host is propagated into the Toolbx container, SELinux label separation is disabled, and the container has access to the host's Kerberos credentials cache if it's configured to use KCM caches.